VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 5. The PubSub subsystem publishes this message on its VOLTTRON exchange.

-6. The message is received by the Pubsub subsystem of Agent A via the federation link.
+6. The message is received by the Pubsub subsystem of Agent B via the federation link.

 .. _RabbitMQ-Multi-platform-SSL: